AQ / ISIL / A - EP 5

 Duration: 24-Sep-2014 to Present

 In spite of these initiatives, ISIL and associated groups continued to expand their activities and global network.
 In September 2014, members of Jund al-Kiliafah in Algeria swore allegiance to Al Baghdadi and ISIL, and in October 2014 so did militants in Libya who captured the city of Derna.
-Since then, ISIL has expanded its presence in Libya through the cooptation of various local leaders and groups, including from the Shura Council of Islamic Youth and Ansar al-Sharia.
+ISIL expanded its presence in Libya through the cooptation of various local leaders and groups, including from the Shura Council of Islamic Youth and Ansar al-Sharia.
 In March 2015, Boko Haram in Nigeria, the Islamic Movement of Uzbekistan, and individual members of the Chechen Caucasus Emirate also swore allegiance to ISIL, effectively giving the group presence in Russia, Uzbekistan, Nigeria, Niger, Chad, and Cameroon.
 The organization’s recruitment drive competed with that of Al-Qaida’s in both Yemen and Afghanistan.

-Military engagement with ISIL in Iraq and Syria increased from 2014, with Kurdish militias in the north and the Iraqi and Syrian armies, foreign special forces and local and regional armed groups fighting the group throughout the territory under their control.
-It was with the arrival of Russian forces in Syria and a US-led coalition that, together with a concerted effort on the part of the Iraqi military, major territorial losses for ISIL took place in 2015 and 2016.
+Military engagement with ISIL in Iraq and Syria increased from 2014, with Kurdish militias in the north and the Iraqi and Syrian armies, foreign special forces, and local and regional armed groups fighting the group throughout the territory under its control.
+It was with the arrival of Russian forces in Syria and a US-led coalition in Iraq that, together with a concerted effort on the part of the Iraqi military, major territorial losses for ISIL took place in 2015 and 2016.
 According to US officials, as of mid-2016, the group had lost 47% of the territory it once controlled in Iraq and 30-35% of its fighters.
 This loss of fighters was offset by the continued flow of foreign terrorist fighters into the Levant.
 It is estimated that, as of July 2016, ISIL commanded up to 30,000 fighters.

 In part as a result of these developments, ISIL emphasized attacks outside of Syria and Iraq, either through individuals traveling (or returning) on their instructions or through others acting independently but under the inspiration of ISIL.
-The threat posed by the increasing number of foreign terrorist fighters returning to their countries of origin continues to increase and has become a concern for the Security Council.
+The threat posed by the increasing number of foreign terrorist fighters returning to their countries of origin continued to increase and became a concern for the Security Council.
 A 2016 Monitoring Team report estimated that between 10-30% of foreign terrorist fighters who had travelled to conflict zones returned, although some of them did so due to disillusion with ISIL, and not to conduct terrorist attacks.

 In 2016, ISIL’s financial situation deteriorated, largely due to airstrikes on oil-related infrastructure and actions taken by the Government of Iraq to decrease liquidity in the banking sector in areas controlled by the group.
-According to the 2016 Monitoring Team, this led to a decline in the group’s production of oil (by 30-50% since 2015) and salary cuts for its fighters.
+According to a 2016 Monitoring Team report, this led to a decline in the group’s production of oil (by 30-50% since 2015) and salary cuts for its fighters.
 Although the group was able to obtain substantial income from taxation/extortion, its allocation of resources between governing controlled areas and funding its war effort became more difficult.
-The group has thus sought to decentralize, providing start-up capital to some of its affiliates to ensure continuity of the group in case of a military defeat in Iraq and Syria.
+The group thus sought to decentralize, providing start-up capital to some of its affiliates to ensure continuity of the group in case of a military defeat in Iraq and Syria.
 The ANF, which announced its split from AQ in July 2016, continued to rely on external donations for funding.

-Al-Qaida and its affiliates have continued to pose a significant threat in various regions, especially Somalia and Yemen.
-Although it lost part of the captured territory in Yemen, partly as a result of the increased US air and drone strikes attack against the group , AQAP has increasingly served as a communications hub for the entire group.
-In North and West Africa and South Asia, Al-Qaida remains the dominant threat.
-In the Sahel and West Africa, fighters aligned with Al-Qaida and ISIL have collaborated to undermine vulnerable state authorities, although more broadly the relationship between the two groups continue to vary between competition and collaboration depending on the local strategic scenario.
-The group's historical stronghold in Afghanistan remains one of Al-Qaida’s largest and strongest affiliates globally, but it may be threatened in the future should the ongoing negotiations with the Taliban prove fruitful.
+Al-Qaida and its affiliates continued to pose a significant threat in various regions, especially Somalia and Yemen.
+Although it lost part of the captured territory in Yemen, partly as a result of the increased US air and drone strikes attack against the group, AQAP increasingly served as a communications hub for the entire group.
+In North and West Africa and South Asia, Al-Qaida remained the dominant threat.
+In the Sahel and West Africa, fighters aligned with Al-Qaida and ISIL sometimes collaborated to undermine vulnerable state authorities, although more broadly the relationship between the two groups continued to vary between competition and collaboration, depending on the local strategic scenario.
+As with ISIL, Al-Qaida lost key leaders between 2017 and 2020.
+For example, Hamza bin Laden (Usama's son and an emerging leader) was declared dead in September 2019 (his death was likely much earlier), and the commanders of AQAP and AQIM were both killed in 2020.

 Coerce